joshbegley/nyt-latest/README.md

 **European Union Signals a Move Away from Wood Energy**\
 `Wood was supposed to help the E.U. reach its renewable energy goals.
-But it has contributed to a loss of Europe’s protected woodlands.`\
+But it has contributed to increased emissions and a loss of Europe’s protected woodlands.`\
 https://nytimes.com/2022/09/15/world/europe/europe-wood-energy-deforestatation.html?searchResultPosition=1

 **A Man Tried to Kill the Vice President.
 Then Came the Conspiracy Theories.**\